aphelly/aphelly.github.io/_posts/2020-07-18-fibonacci.md

 title: Linear Algebra &#58; A Supreme Display of its Talent with Fibonacci Numbers
 ---

-In this post, we attempt to derive an explicit formula for the Fibonacci numbers via linear algebra techniques.

 The Fibonacci numbers are a famous sequence of numbers in mathematics.
 A few beginning terms of the sequence are:

 $$